 - You need to opt for quality hosting service with good speed as the resources will be shared by multiple websites.
 So, avoid opting for shared hosting.
 A VPS hosting or dedicated server will be ideal for managing multiple websites.

-- In case you want to scale up from two websites to several ones within a timespan, It is better to go for a service provider that offers the whole range of hosting solutions ranging from the shared hosting to VPS/Dedicated servers.
+- In case you want to scale up from two websites to several ones within a timespan, It is better to go for a service provider that offers the whole range of hosting solutions ranging from shared hosting to VPS/Dedicated servers.

 - Besides opting for a good web hosting, the Multisite users also need knowledge about using FTP for file editing.